 When the time comes to bring your baby into the world, we want you to feel ready.
 So, if you have any questions, talk with the doctor or midwife who’s providing your pregnancy care.
 Also, choose a hospital-based birth center that’s prepared for every possibility.

 We want to help you have the safest, most comfortable birth experience possible.
 Our birth centers are designed with flexibility in mind and supported by expert care professionals.
-We’re ready for help you through every step of the birthing process, planned and unplanned.
+We’re ready to help you through every step of the birthing process, planned and unplanned.